FredericGervais/terraform-NextcloudOnGCP-overTOR/README.md

 # terraform-OwncloudOnGCP

+This is a Terraform script that installs Owncloud in a GCP Project.
+It uses these products:
+- Network
+- Filestore
+- Cloud SQL
+- GKE cluster
+- Owncloud docker image

 ## Prerequisite

 Once in your [GCP Cloud Shell](https://console.cloud.google.com/home/dashboard?cloudshell=true), be sure to be connected to your project you want to deploy this solution too.